CT15/CodeCount/README.md

 It seems like `glob()` behaves the same way in both Perl and Python.

+To enable Perl to detect directories containing spaces we use `glob qq{ directory_path }`

 ### Passing an array into a subroutine

 Passing in an array into subroutines involve passing in the reference of the array.